 For example, larger breeds might be more susceptible to orthopedic problems, whereas small breeds have faster metabolisms and require more nutrients packed into smaller, easier-to-consume chunks of wet or dry food.

-Adult weight problems usually have their roots in puppyhood, and food and activity levels are equally important when it comes to your pet’s body condition.
-By being diligent with what you feed your small- or large-breed dog, you give it the best chance of a long and joyful life.
+Adult weight problems usually have their roots in puppyhood, and food and activity levels are equally important when it comes to your puppy’s body condition.
+By being diligent with what you feed your small or large breed puppy, you give it the best chance of a long and joyful life.

-The amount of food you give your puppy is essential to its well-being.
-It’s growing fast, and its body’s nutritional requirements are changing all the time.
+How much food you give your puppy is essential to its well-being.
+It’s growing fast, and the puppy’s nutritional requirements are changing all the time.
 The most important metrics when choosing how much to feed a puppy are its age in months and the weight it’ll be as an adult dog.
-It’ll need a new food schedule every few months, so make sure you’re constantly updating the amount as its needs change.
+It’ll need a new puppy feeding schedule every few months, so make sure you’re constantly updating the amount as its needs change.

 Purina has suggested the following amounts of dry kibble, but be careful to check the package of the food you opt to use, as not all kibble is the same.
 Wet food amounts vary significantly as well.
-Speak to your veterinarian if you’d like extra help putting together the optimal feeding schedule for your pup.
+Speak to your veterinarian if you’d like extra help putting together the optimal puppy feeding schedule.

 Sample Puppy Feeding Schedule